Our monthly general meeting is usually on the 2nd Tuesdays, 7:00PM (except December)

 Entrance and camping fee.

-from the Black Rock exit #27 (Arizona) off I-15, south of town.
+from the Black Rock exit #27 (Arizona) off I-15, 2 miles south of the border.
 There's a large pull-off area south of the freeway.
+Actually, not that good.
+I-15 lights.
+And Truck parking.
+And dust. etc.

 Southern Parkway (SR-7): The new road to the airport (Southern Parkway (SR-7), Exit 2 off I-15) opens up some possibilities too if someone wanted to scout them out.
 Massive housing development from the I-15 to Exit 2 makes this not feasible anymore.